“Concerning zeal, persecuting the church, concerning the righteousness which is in the law, blameless.”

 “But they were hearing only, ‘He who formerly persecuted us now preaches the faith which he once tried to destroy.’”
 (Gal.
 1:23)

 The word “concerning” means according to the standard of.
 It was a norm of Paul’s life to persecute the church.
 He made it an absolute norm to be religiously zealous.
 No other Jewish leader surpassed Paul in religious enthusiasm.

 Christianity loses its character when it makes a virtue of zeal over truth.
 For example, when this happens, confidence is placed in a pleasant personality, making others vulnerable to the failure of that personality.
 These people become weak in the moral fiber of truth.
 Their stability rests upon the ebb and flow of an unstable human being rather than in the eternal Word of God.

 Religious zeal is no virtue in itself.
 Zeal minus truth is ignorance.
-Paul’s own commentary on this aspect of his life is found in I Timothy 1:13: “Although I was formerly a blasphemer, a persecutor, and an insolent man; but I obtained mercy because I did it ignorantly in unbelief.”
+Paul’s own commentary on this aspect of his life is found in 1 Timothy 1:13: “Although I was formerly a blasphemer, a persecutor, and an insolent man; but I obtained mercy because I did it ignorantly in unbelief.”
 Character is always connected to truth.

 Character is always based in truth.